 Colmar doesn’t lack for places to pause and enjoy the view.
 Throughout the Colmar old town, many restaurants have outdoor seating with views of the churches or surrounding Medieval buildings.
-On a nice day, pull up a seat anywhere you can find one and enjoy a glass of cremant or a meal outside.
-My favorite cozy rainy day spot was La Libellule, a café filled with books that also bills itself as a library.
+On a nice day, pull up a seat anywhere you can find one and enjoy a glass of crémant or a meal outside.
+My favorite cozy spot is Cafe de la Lauch, which has a welcoming interior and a patio.

 Colmar feels like an open-air museum.
 There are so many stunning buildings to see everywhere you look.
 Follow the golden triangles on the sidewalk that are emblazoned with the head of the Statue of Liberty, and you’ll see many Colmar attractions that are well sign-posted.

-In many instances, the houses themselves are a highlight of Colmar sightseeing.
+In many instances, the houses themselves are a highlight.
 These gorgeous half-timbered structures were once considered budget construction, made of beams, straw, mud, and timbers treated with ox blood to make them waterproof.
-Today, they’re one of the city’s biggest tourist draws and were one of my reasons for coming back to Colmar.
+Today, they’re one of the city’s biggest tourist draws and are one of the reasons we keep coming back to visit.

 Several blocks away is the Adolph House.
 One of the oldest in Colmar, it was built around 1350, which blows my mind.
 The third story and half-timbered gable were added in the 1500s.

 Colmar’s most famous son, Frederic-Auguste Bartholdi, has a museum dedicated to his sculptures located in the home where he was born.
 Most renowned for his work as the creator of the Statue of Liberty, Bartholdi also made numerous other sculptures, fountains, and large-scale pieces throughout his 50-year career.